filipondios/sqfilms/README.md

 ```

 > [!NOTE]
-> After running build commands with a preset `<preset>`, you should find the application
+> After running build commands with a preset `<preset>`, you will find the application
 > executable binary file at `out/build/<preset>/` and it must be named `sqfilms`.

 > [!IMPORTANT]
 > This project currently only runs on Linux (not on Windows, macOS, Unix, or Solaris)
 > due to the nature of the facil.io library.
 For this reason, some users might prefer
- using the Docker container option.
+> using the Docker container option.